arghyamajee/arghyamajee.github.io/index.md

 ---
 layout: page
-title: "Arghya Majee"
+title: "Welcome!"
 mathjax: true
 categories: media
 ---

 ![myimg](/assets/img/Arghya_Majee_photo.jpg){: width="250" style="float:right; padding-left:20px" }

-Welcome!
 I am a scientist at the [Institute Theory of Polymers](https://www.ipfdd.de/en/research/institute-theory-of-polymers/) of [Leibniz Institute of Polymer Research Dresden](https://www.ipfdd.de/en/home).
 My research focuses on building models for bio-soft matter systems at a mesoscopic level to understand phenomena occurring at microscopic level.
 To this end, I often rely on phenomenological descriptions.
 To know more about my previous and current research interests, please navigate to the 'Research' tab.

 I also have a growing interest in data science and my extensive experience of energy minimization and nonlinear optimization naturally make me interested in machine and deep learning approaches applied to bio-soft matter systems.